 In May 2024, CareFusion 303, Inc., the Company's subsidiary that manufactures its BD PyxisTM dispensing equipment, received a Form 483 Notice following an inspection from the U.S. Food and Drug Administration ("FDA") that contained observations of non-conformance with the FDA's Quality System and Medical Device Reporting ("MDR") regulations.
+In

-In November 2024, the Company received a Warning Letter following the inspection of its Dispensing quality management system at its facility located in San Diego, California, citing certain alleged violations of the quality system regulations, MDR regulation, the corrections and removals reporting regulation and law.
-The Company's liability recorded for estimated future costs associated with certain actions required to respond to the Warning Letter and to address the non-conformities was \$0 million as of December 31, 2024, which reflected a \$22 million adjustment recorded to increase the liability during the first quarter of fiscal year 2025.
+November 2024, the Company received a Warning Letter following the inspection of its Dispensing quality management system at its facility located in San Diego, California, citing certain alleged violations of the quality system regulations, MDR regulation, the corrections and removals reporting regulation and law.
+The Company's liability recorded for estimated future costs associated with certain actions required to respond to the Warning Letter and to address the non-conformities was \$124 million as of March 31, 2025, which reflected net adjustments recorded to increase the liability in the first and second quarters of fiscal year 2025 of \$22 million and \$76 million, respectively.
+Since receipt of the Warning Letter, the Company has continued to assess, based upon currently available information, the resources that will be required to address the non-conformities cited in the Warning Letter while optimizing the customer experience and ensuring the Company's remediation plans can be fully executed within its planned timelines.
+Accordingly, the charges recorded during the first and second quarters of fiscal year 2025 are attributable to additional resources that were determined, based upon information that became available during the quarters, to be necessary to execute the Company's remediation plans.
 The Company submitted a comprehensive response to address FDA's feedback in the Warning Letter, which committed to implementing additional corrective actions; however, no assurances can be given regarding further action by the FDA as a result of the Warning Letter, or that corrective actions proposed and taken by CareFusion 303, Inc. will be adequate to address the Warning Letter.
 Any failure to adequately address this Warning Letter may result in regulatory actions initiated by the FDA without further notice, which may include, but are not limited to, seizure, injunction and civil monetary penalties.
-As a result, the ultimate resolution of this Warning Letter and its impact on the Company's operations is unknown at this time, and it is possible that the amount of the Company's liability could exceed its currently accrued amount.
+As a result, the ultimate resolution of this Warning Letter and its impact on the Company's operations is unknown